Key Takeaways

 - Spiritual Bypassing/Toxic Positivity: A key metaphysical shadow.
 Using optimism to avoid processing difficult emotions or acknowledging suffering (in self or others) can block the authentic, energetic flow, hinder true problem-solving, and prevent deeper integration.

 Pessimists, on the other hand, tend to focus on the potential downsides and anticipate obstacles.
 Metaphysically, pessimism often stems from past disappointments, ancestral patterns, or even past-life imprints, creating ingrained beliefs about limitation and an energetic pattern focused on lack or difficulty.
-This energy is usually felt quite differently – perhaps as contraction, density, or lower vibration.
-It might even feel like energetic blockages or stagnation held within the body, potentially linked to imbalances in specific chakras like root chakra fears/survival issues or solar plexus lack of personal power.
+This energy is usually felt quite differently โ perhaps as contraction, density, or lower vibration.
+It might even feel like energetic blockages or stagnation held within the body, potentially linked to imbalances in specific chakras, such as the root chakra, which can manifest as fears or survival issues, or the solar plexus, which can manifest as a lack of personal power.

 - Strengths: